Kreenholm Manufacturing Company

-In 1872, the first labour strike in the history of Estonia, as well as one of the earliest labour strikes in all of the then Russian Empire.
+In 1872, the Kreenholm factory was the site of the first labour strike in the history of Estonia, as well as one of the earliest labour strikes in all of the then Russian Empire.
 After the 1940 Soviet invasion and occupation of Estonia, the company's property was nationalised.
 Kreenholm's assets were privatised again in 1994, three years after Estonia had regained independence.
-The new company went bankrupt in 2010, and continued limited operations after purchase by the next set of owners.
+The new company went bankrupt in 2010, and continued limited operations after purchase by the next set of owners (Kreenholmi Manufaktuur OÜ).

 History

-The island that the factory would come to be situated on was located between two waterfalls on the Narva (Narova) river overlooking the city of Narva (Narwa).
+The island that the factory would come to be situated on was located between two waterfalls on the Narva (Narova) River overlooking the city of Narva (Narwa).
 The area was part of Sweden until being captured by the Tsardom of Russia (Muscovy) in 1704, during the 1700–1721 Great Northern War.
 Only one small sawmill was located on the island throughout the 18th century as a wealthy local German merchant family owned the island and used it as a vacation retreat.
 A German merchant made an unsuccessful attempt to start a wool manufacturing business on the island during the 1820s; it was dissolved in 1831.

 Mid-19th century and the founding Kreenholm

 In 1856, a pioneer of the cotton industry, Ludwig Knoop, purchased the island of Kreenholm for 50,000 roubles from the heirs of a local merchant Sutthoff.
 The manufacturing company was founded a year later in 1857 by Knoop, along with initial investors Kuzma Soldatyonkov, Aleksey Khludov, Gerasim Khludov, Richard Barlow, and Ernst Kolbe.
 It was listed as a joint stock operation initially made up of 400 shares at 5,000 roubles each, valuing the company at 2 million roubles.
-The charter was approved by Tsar Alexander II on July 23rd, 1857.
+The charter was approved by Tsar Alexander II on July 23, 1857.
 Knoop was the director general of the company until his death in 1894, Johann Prowe succeeded him in this position.

-A number of prominent guests attended the ceremonial laying of the cornerstone on April 30th, 1857.
+A number of prominent guests attended the ceremonial laying of the cornerstone on April 30, 1857.
 The original factory layout was made up of four large buildings but consisting of two factories.
 A "left" and "right" spinning building (called korpus) that together made up the spinning factory, along with a weaving factory designed with the same concept.
 The left korpus of the spinning factory was the first to be completed in the fall of 1857 and began operating in the fall of 1858, it would go on to be known as the "Old Half" or "Old Wing".
 The other three buildings were constructed in the following years with most of the work completed around 1862, although a continuously growing workforce at the factory led to housing expansion for workers throughout the 1860s.
 Along with the factories and dormitories, other buildings constructed during these years included: an apartment house for office workers, a house for foreman and supervisors, a small school building, a small infirmary, and a pharmacy.